CEO of ASRR sells all his shares in the company

-Danny Avidan, CEO of ASRR Capital, an Israeli company with holdings in New York and South Florida, has sold off his shares in the company to the principal, Alex Sapir, according to documents filed on the Tel Aviv Stock Exchange.
+From TRD South Florida: Danny Avidan, CEO of ASRR Capital, an Israeli company with holdings in New York and Florida, has sold off his shares in the company to the principal, Alex Sapir, according to documents filed on the Tel Aviv Stock Exchange.

-And he’s not the first to divest from ASRR in recent months, including Sapir’s partner, Rotem Rosen, who departed the company in June with a $70 million paycheck, putting 80.5 percent of the company in Sapir’s hands.
+And he’s not the first to distance himself from ASRR in recent months, including Sapir’s partner, Rotem Rosen, who departed the company in June with a $70 million paycheck, putting 80.5 percent of the company in Sapir’s hands.

 Several development partners have also exited ASRR projects.
-In February, the Suzer Group sold its stakes in two projects, a condominium development at 218 Madison Avenue and Arte by Antonio Citterio, a waterfront boutique condo project in Surfside.
+In February, the Suzer Group sold their stakes in two projects, a condominium development at 218 Madison Avenue and Arte, a boutique condo project on the Miami waterfront in Surfside.
 Israeli investor Eyal Ben-Yosef partnered with Sapir to replace them.

 Then earlier this month, ASRR reported that Ben-Yosef wanted out as well, and is in negotiations with Sapir to sell his stake in the Surfside project.